THEMATIC SEMINAR (NEAR AND MIDDLE EAST)

 VENEZIA

-- ability to apply knowledge and understanding: proper use of technical terminology; recognition of types and artworks under examination;
+- Ability to apply knowledge and understanding: proper use of technical terminology and tools for scientific cataloguing; recognition of types and artworks under study.

-- ability to understand: how to critically analyse an artwork, relating it to a correct timeframe and cultural context; articulate arguments with language property and formal analysis;
+- Analytical skills: ability to critically analyse an artwork, relating it to a correct geographical, temporal, and cultural context; ability to articulate arguments with appropriate language and formal analysis; the ability to formulate and argue hypotheses, also developing a critical approach when evaluating alternative proposals.

-- communication skills: knowing how to use an appropriate and specific terminology, introduced during the lesson and/or in references; applying a good Italian syntax and grammar; being able to engage in respectful and productive discussions with professors and peers;
+- Communication skills: ability to use appropriate and specific terminology, introduced and explained during lectures and/or in references; ability to apply good Italian syntax and grammar; ability to engage in respectful and productive discussions with professors and peers.

-Learning assessment will occur through an oral test.
-The exam aims to verify that students have acquired knowledge from the topics covered during the course, as well as the fundamental concepts found in the references and didactic resources available on the university's Moodle platform.
+Learning assessment will be conducted by means of an oral test.
+The exam aims to verify that students have acquired knowledge from the topics covered during the course, and understood the fundamental concepts found in the references and didactic resources available on the university's Moodle platform.

 oral